Energy Legislative Priorities

 The Iowa Environmental Council supports programs and policies that encourage a transition to clean energy that benefits Iowa’s environment, economy and communities.

-Improve access to clean energy by expanding and improving clean energy tax incentives for farmers, businesses, residents, utilities, and communities to own or invest in their own wind turbines, solar panels or other forms of clean energy.
-This includes increasing funds available for the upfront solar tax credit, extending production tax credit, and increasing energy capacity for the production tax credit.
+Improve access to clean energy through tax incentives for farmers, businesses, residents, utilities, and communities to own or invest in their own wind turbines, solar panels or other forms of clean energy.

 Secure sufficient clean energy transmission infrastructure